MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/sdn-update-nc-server-certificate.md

   > [!NOTE]

   > DO NOT remove the current certificate from the NC nodes.
 You should validate the updated certificate before you remove the existing one.
-Follow with rest of the steps to update the certificate.
+Proceed with rest of the steps to update the certificate.

 2. Update the server certificate by executing the following PowerShell command on one of the NC nodes.